edumardo/Joystick/README.md

 Some hardware, like I have, Y-axis decreases when I push forward.
 So you can control this issue inverting range values.
 With every invocation you reverse the axis.

 ## Using the library
-In [examples/testJoystickLibrary.ino](examples/testJoystickLibrary.ino) yo can see the library in action.
+In [examples/testJoystickLibrary.ino](examples/testJoystickLibrary.ino) you can see the library in action.

 First, initialize a *Joystick* object with the proper pins,no action limit and map range: